urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 and they'll all still get composed.

-You can add as many extra cores as you'd like before the agent core, but typically you'd just add one containing structure definitions for the agent's state, as well as any other useful structures.
+You can add as many extra cores as you'd like before the agent core, but typically you'd just add one containing type definitions for the agent's state, as well as any other useful structures.
 We'll look at the state in more detail in the next lesson.

 ## Example